natebellanger10/ClimbingProject/README.md

 ## 1. Create Resource Group

-- We need to create a resource group to have all the Azure products in one place.
+- We need to create a resource group to have all the Azure products in one place for our project.

 - Select the Resource Groups icon: